 Step 2.
 Select and label the area

-Next, you have to find a peaceful and relaxing area to set up a sensory room in your school.
+Next, you must find a peaceful and relaxing area to set up a sensory room in your school.
 Select a room with fresh sunlight, a playground view, and fewer outdoor noises.

 After that, divide the sensory room into sections like a calming corner, time-out area, or thinking zone.
 This creates the mindset that there is a safe place to go when a certain behavior triggers.

 Step 3.
-Select calming color tone and lighting fixtures
+Select calming color tones and lighting fixtures

-Select a calming color palette to paint the sensory room like white, ocean blue, green, etc. Avoid vibrant and volatile colors like red, orange, maroon, and others.
+Select a calming color palette to paint the sensory room, such as white, ocean blue, green, etc. Avoid vibrant and volatile colors like red, orange, and maroon.